ADHD

 ADHD doesn't always look the way people expect.
 Here's what parents actually notice — by age, at home vs school, and when to seek an assessment.

-All children are different.
-But you've been watching yours closely for a while now — there's a little niggle you can't quite shake.
-You mention things to the teacher and people around you but they say everything is fine.
-You keep observing, and you find yourself managing your child in ways other parents just don't have to.
+You've been watching closely for a while now.
+You mention things to the teacher and they say everything is fine.
+But you find yourself managing your child in ways other parents simply don't have to.

 ADHD signs by age: what to look for from toddlers to teenagers

-The way ADHD manifests in your child will change as they grow.
+The way ADHD manifests will change as your child grows.
 Some things that are hard now won't always be difficult.
-I remember the stress and tears (mainly mine) of trying to get my child to walk upstairs.
-They could walk up the stairs, but they didn't want to, and we lived in a flat, so sometimes I couldn't just carry them.
-But then they get older and now they won't leave the car to go to school — you can't just drop everything and carry them, so you just have to wait.
-The benefit of these situations is that you get practice in how to deal with each thing as it comes up.
+I remember the stress and tears (mainly mine) of trying to get my child to walk upstairs: they could do it, but they didn't want to, and we lived in a flat, so I couldn't always just carry them.
+Then they got older and refused to leave the car to go to school; no carrying possible, just waiting.
+The benefit of these situations is that you get practice dealing with each thing as it comes up.

 ADHD symptoms in 4–6 year olds that schools often dismiss

-If your child is in Reception or Year 1 and you've raised concerns, there's a reasonable chance you've been met with some version of: "Oh, they are fine in school" or "All children are a bit wiggly."
-But as the parent you probably see a very different version of your child at home.
-They've held it together all day and as soon as they get out of the classroom it's like a tightly wound spring has been set free.
-Either they are very hyper or they melt down to the extreme.
-And then most of the evening is difficult too.
+If your child is in Reception or Year 1 and you've raised concerns, there's a reasonable chance you've been told "they're fine in school" or "all children are a bit wiggly."
+But you probably see a very different version at home.
+They've held it together all day, and the moment they're out of the classroom it's like a tightly wound spring released: very hyper, or a full-scale meltdown.
+Then most of the evening is difficult too.

-- Huge emotional reactions that seem out of proportion to what happened
+- Huge emotional reactions out of proportion to what happened

 - Not following instructions, even simple two-step ones, despite being clearly intelligent

-- Being labelled as "spirited", "immature", or "not ready" rather than flagged for support
+- Being labelled "spirited", "immature", or "not ready" rather than flagged for support

-Schools tend to catch hyperactivity — the child who's always out of their seat — but they often miss the child who is daydreaming, emotionally overwhelmed, or struggling quietly.
-Something else to note here is that mainstream primary schools are quite pastoral places to be.
-With my child, I would express concerns and the school just couldn't believe it.
-"Oh, they are fine here, but... we do have to sit them next to the teacher because they interrupt a lot!"
-Because they tend to take a caring approach, they sometimes miss the key difficulties.
-This is because a child with ADHD needs a lot more care and input to be able to function.
+Schools tend to catch hyperactivity, the child who's always out of their seat, but miss the child who is daydreaming, emotionally overwhelmed, or struggling quietly.
+Mainstream primary schools are pastoral places.
+When I expressed concerns about my child, the school couldn't believe it: "Oh, they're fine here, but... we do have to sit them next to the teacher because they interrupt a lot!"
+A caring approach can miss key difficulties, because a child with ADHD needs considerably more care and input to function.

 ADHD in teenagers: the signs that change with age

-By the teenage years, the obvious physical hyperactivity sometimes settles down — but don't let that fool you.
-ADHD doesn't disappear.
-It goes underground.
+By the teenage years, obvious physical hyperactivity sometimes settles down.
+ADHD doesn't disappear; it goes underground.

 The ADHD behaviours parents notice first

 Before any professional gets involved, it's usually parents who see that something is different.
-Here are the things that come up again and again when parents describe what made them consider ADHD as an explanation.
+Here's what comes up again and again when parents describe what made them consider ADHD.

 - Forgets things the moment they're told, even things they care about